JustZeus/eos-ai-trainer/README.md

            React.js
         </td>
         <td>
-            It is open-source JavaScript library that allows you to create user interfaces for web and mobile applications.
+            It is JavaScript library that allows you to create user interfaces for web and mobile applications.
 React.js with CSS was used to create the web application to manage the training.
         </td>
     </tr>
      </tr>